alexa/ask-sdk-controls/doc/userGuide.md

     also directly handles higher-level inputs such as `AddItemIntent` which carries both a product and an item count.
-This is the general pattern for dealing with intents that comprise many pieces of information: a `ContainerControl` explicitly handles complex inputs and distribute the information as necessary but delegates simple inputs to the child controls whenever possible.
+This is the general pattern for dealing with intents that comprise many pieces of information: a `ContainerControl` explicitly handles complex inputs and distributes the information as necessary but delegates simple inputs to the child controls whenever possible.
 -   **Line 4-9**: It is usual to check all the specific things that the container can handle directly before asking the children.